nicksstapleton/blog/_posts/2024-11-01-logos-buyers-guide.md

 <figure style="width: 250px" class="align-right">
   <img src="{{ site.url }}{{ site.baseurl }}/assets/images/2025LogosLibraryGold.jpg" alt="">
 </figure>
 Logos Gold provides a comprehensive Bible study library.
 With this library, you are gaining access to some fantastic commentaries, Bible study resources, and systematic theology works.
+This package is well-rounded for pastors, preachers, and those who want to study the Bible in depth.
 Some standout resources include:

 - _The Preacher’s Outline and Sermon Bible (45 vols.)_
 - _ESV Expository Commentary Series Collection (11 vols.)_